henryzvieira/CollegeDatabase/README.md

  # CollegeDatabase
-College DataBase designed in MySQL for Introduction to Databases module - first assessment
+College DataBase project designed in MySQL for Introduction to Databases module - first assessment

 Functions: